Rykoua/ImageCollation/README.md

 ```
 @inproceedings{kaoua2021imagecollation,
   title={Image Collation: Matching illustrations in manuscripts},
-  author={Kaoua, Ryad and Shen, Xi and Durr-Lazaris, Alexandra and Lazaris, Stavros and Picard, David and Aubry, Mathieu},
+  author={Kaoua, Ryad and Shen, Xi and Durr, Alexandra and Lazaris, Stavros and Picard, David and Aubry, Mathieu},
   booktitle={International Conference on Document Analysis and Recognition (ICDAR)},
   year={2021}
 }